-- As school is re-opening for education purposes, children should come in uniform.
+- Children should come in normal uniform.
 However, this uniform may be adapted slightly for learning outside. i.e. trainers, comfortable bottoms.
 When it is your child’s PE day, they should come to school in their PE Kit and wear it all day.

-- Children will enter the school yard via their designated gate and there will be socially distanced spots on the yard for the children to stand on.
-Bubble teachers will come and collect the children from their area..
+- Children will enter the school yard via their designated gate and there will be socially distanced footprints on the yard for the children to stand on.
+Bubble teachers will come and collect the children from their area.
 They will immediately sanitise their hands and go straight to the classroom.

 - High standards of cleaning and hygiene are expected from everyone.
 Children will be expected to wash their hands at regular intervals.
 Frequently touched surfaces and equipment will be cleaned thoroughly daily.

-- Movement around school will be limited.
-Some areas will be closed.
-Children will be expected to follow a designated route through corridors for their Bubble and avoid contact with any other Bubbles.
-Windows will be open and doors will be propped open to allow natural ventilation and to avoid unnecessary touching of door handles.
+- Windows will be open and some doors will be propped open to allow natural ventilation and to avoid unnecessary touching of door handles.

 - Toilets will be used one at a time throughout the day.
-No other Bubbles will use the same toilets.
 They will be cleaned thoroughly each day.

-- Individual workstations will be organised the required 2-metres apart.
-Each station will include a desk and chair, a tray for books, a Chromebook and a pot/packet of new equipment for the child’s own personal use.
-The children will only use their own station and will return to it the following day after thorough cleaning.
+- The children will have their own places in the classroom.
+They will have their own frequently used equipment and only use their own station and will return to it the following day after thorough cleaning.
 No pencil cases to be brought from home.

-- We hope to offer lots of outdoor learning to take place in the school grounds, and non-contact PE will also be taught.
-A PE kit will not be needed as yet.
+- We hope to offer lots of outdoor learning to take place in the school grounds.

 - The children will have separate break times and lunch times from other Bubbles.
-They may bring a snack (fruit) for their own use at this time.
-Socially distanced games will be encouraged.
+They may bring a healthy snack (e.g. fruit) to keep them going mid-morning or mid-afternoon (depending on their lunch time).

-- Each child must bring their own water bottle and return it home at the end of the day for thorough washing.
-No cups will be available for drinks.
+- Each child should bring their own filled water bottle and return it home at the end of the day for thorough washing.

 Our school are following the government guidelines in order to reduce the risk as far as possible but we cannot eradicate the risks completely.
 We have a comprehensive risk assessment in place, which will be under constant review, and we will inform you as quickly as possible of any new measures or changes.